Newsom ordered all Californians to wear face coverings while in public or high-risk settings.

 • Obtaining services from the healthcare sector in settings including, but not limited to, a hospital, pharmacy, medical clinic, laboratory, physician or dental office, veterinary clinic, or blood bank

 • Waiting for or riding on public transportation or paratransit or while in a taxi, private car service, or ride-sharing vehicle;

-• Driving or operating any public transportation or paratransit vehicle, taxi, or private car service or ride-sharing vehicle when passengers are present.
+• Driving or operating any public transportation or paratransit vehicle, taxi, private car service, or ride-sharing vehicle when passengers are present.
 When no passengers are present, face coverings are strongly recommended.

 • While outdoors in public spaces when maintaining a physical distance of 6 feet from persons who are not members of the same household or residence is not feasible.

 However, there are exceptions for infants and children under the age of 2, the hearing impaired and those communicating with them.
 In addition, restaurant customers may remove masks while eating or drinking and those exercising in outdoor recreational spaces that are able to socially distance, may remove their masks.
 Of course, anyone with underlying health issues that would prevent them from wearing a mask is also exempt.